wfrost96/parliwho/README.md

 Multiple programmes for making use of publically available data around UK Parliament, Peers, and MPs.

 <h2>For MPs</h2>
-Programme for scraping data on all UK MPs from parliament.uk.
-Data includes name, constituency, party, intake year, Gov post, opposition post, and Select Committees.
+Program for scraping data on all UK MPs from parliament.uk.
+Data includes name, gender, constituency, party, intake year, Gov/opposition post and department, and Select Committees.
 <br><br>
 This data was used to create the database for parliwho.com.
 <br><br>
-The results of the programme as executed on 3rd May 2020 is available in all_mps.py.
+The results of the program as executed on 25th September 2020 are available in all_mps.py.
+Running scrape.py will of course update it.

 <h2>For Peers</h2>
 peers_list.py and peers_interests.php both accurate as of 8th May 2020.
 Running scrape.py will update both.